 The severity of the charge is the primary difference between a felony and a misdemeanor.
-In addition to this, certain crimes are treated more seriously, according to the state in which you are charged in.
-Both felonies and misdemeanors can be committed against different categories, such as property, individuals or the state.
-Minor felonies and misdemeanors can be as simple as a traffic citation or as complex as homicide charge.
+In addition to this, certain crimes are treated more seriously, according to the state in which you are charged.
+Both felonies and misdemeanors can be committed against different categories, such as property, individuals, or the state.
+Minor felonies and misdemeanors can be as simple as a traffic citation or as complex as a homicide charge.
 Once found guilty, the seriousness of the penalty depends on the severity of the crime.
 However, penalties can include both fines, jail time, or both.

 We Are Ready To Represent You!